top of page

 FREQUENTLY ASKED QUESTIONS...

-WHAT AREAS DO YOU COVER?
+WHAT AREAS DO YOU COVER FOR CHIMNEY SWEEPING IN HAMPSHIRE?

-IS IT A MESSY JOB?
+IS CHIMNEY SWEEPING A MESSY JOB?

-HOW LONG DOES IT TAKE?
+HOW LONG DOES CHIMNEY SWEEPING TAKE?

 Ordinarily, it will take around an hour to sweep a chimney thoroughly.
 This includes carrying out any minor jobs such as stove rope reattachment and cleaning the stove glass.
 If there are any problems or blockages, it can sometimes take longer.